 While za'atar ingredients sometimes vary, the three ingredients in my blend are dried thyme, sesame seeds, and sumac.
 To figure out how to design your own za'atar, you just need to know a little about the flavor profile of each ingredient, so that you can bring the three in perfect balance with each other.
 The best way to understand this is to taste a little bit of each one with a teeny-tiny pinch of salt to help bring out the flavors.
 Even if you think you know what they taste like, taste each one just before mixing them, because dried herbs and spices age (and not all that well), different crops have different properties, and you just never know what you're going to get.

-This is just my own personal recipe for za'atar (if you can even call it a recipe).
+I've included my own personal recipe for za'atar (if you can even call it a recipe).
 Some people like to grind their za'atar into a fine powder, some people add oregano, marjoram, or savory, and too many other tasty ingredients to list, and some people use a very different ratio of ingredients than the one below.
-I've tried a lot of variations and I prefer a ratio of 1:1:1.
+I've tried a lot of variations and I prefer a simple ratio of 1:1:1.
 Feel free to experiment to find your favorite za'atar.

 My Favorite Za'atar